petrum01/Capstone_project_object_detection/README.md

 ./ngrok http 6006
 (source : https://ngrok.com/docs)
 -->
-- Monitoring GPU usage is useful in the first stages of training to see if everything worked properly:
+- Monitoring GPU usage is useful in the first stages of training to see if everything worked properly

 ```bash
 $nvidia-smi -l